Codecademy/docs/content/css/concepts/transition/transition.md

 ---
-Title: 'Transition'
+Title: "Transition"
-Description: 'CSS transitions provide a way to control an animations speed and timing of the property changes.'
+Description: "CSS transitions provide a way to control an animations speed and timing of the property changes."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Transitions'
+  - "Transitions"
-  - 'Elements'
+  - "Elements"
-  - 'Properties'
+  - "Properties"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 CSS **transitions** provide a way to control an animation's speed and timing of the property changes.
 Instead of having property changes take effect immediately, changes in a property can take place over a period of time.